DQuang7403/FullStack_Ecommerce/README.md

 # FullStack Ecommerce TechTopia

-This repository contains the source code for a FullStack Ecommerce project called TechTopia.
+This repository contains the source code for a FullStack Ecommerce project called TechTopia using ReactJS and Flask.

 ## Introduction